What is MDMA?

-MDMA heighten one’s awareness, causes mood changes, distorts perception and sense of time and enhances tactile experiences.
+MDMA heightens one’s awareness, causes mood changes, distorts perception and sense of time and enhances tactile experiences.

 Animal research has shown that moderate to high doses of ecstasy prove to be toxic to nerve cells that contain serotonin, causing long-lasting damage to said nerve cells.
 It is not uncommon for users and abusers to take ecstasy in combination with other substances, like marijuana and alcohol.
 Others combine ecstasy with Viagra to counter what is known to be a common side effect to taking ecstasy, that of heightened sexual appetite but diminished ability to perform.